3 Email Templates For When You Want to Negotiate Your Rent

 Thanks.

-Perhaps your lease is expiring in a few months, and you want to start planning.
-You can make the first move, and you have even more leverage if your lease is expiring in a slow season (Winter).
-But if you’re not in a rush to get an answer, you can always wait for them to reach out first.
+Perhaps your lease is expiring in a few months, and you want to get a head start on rent negotiations.
+You have even more leverage if your lease is expiring in a slow season (Winter).
+If you’re not in a rush to get an answer, you can always wait for them to reach out first.

 Hi XYZ,